-This topic has been updated with 2016 Census data for the LGA or other primary area only.
+This topic has been updated with 2016 Census data for all areas.
 What's this?

-In Brookfield, 13% of households earned an income of $2,500 or more per week in 2011.
+In Brookfield, 16% of households earned an income of $2,500 or more per week in 2016.

 Households form the common 'economic unit' in our society.
 Brookfield's Household Income is one of the most important indicators of socio-economic status.
 With other data sources, such as Qualifications and Occupation, it helps to reveal the economic opportunities and socio-economic status of Brookfield.
 It is important to note that income data is not necessarily a measure of wealth.
 For example, if an area has a large number of retirees this will produce a higher proportion of households with low income but the retirees may have large capital wealth.
 For this reason, household income should be viewed in conjunction with Age and Household Composition.